tehwalris/mpi-myers-diff/README.md

 Run [`./scripts/diffutils_compile.sh`](./scripts/diffutils_compile.sh).
 The compiled `diff` binary is [`diffutils.out`](./diffutils.out) in our repo root.

 If something goes wrong, try installing any missing tools and re-running the script.
+If it complains that aclocal is missing on the system then try the command `touch aclocal.m4`.<br>
 If that doesn't work, the explanations in "Manual build" might help you debug.

 ### Manual build